tiagocostarebelo/react-daily-challenges/README.md

 - Event Handling and Input Validation
 - Managing Global vs Component-Level State
 - Portals and Side Effects with useEffect
+- API Fetch using useEffect
+- Loading and Error handling with state
+- Displaying data on the page conditionally

 ---